rxbrad/rxbrad_themeutils/README.md

 Recommended Installation Method
 -----------
-Use the commands below to install/update utility:
+Use the commands below to install/update utility (note, this installs the UTILITY & not the themes -- see below for theme installation):

 INSTALL: